List of first overall WNBA draft picks

 The 2002 first overall draft pick, Sue Bird.
 She was also the first pick from Connecticut as the first overall.

 The Women's National Basketball Association's first overall pick is the player who is selected first among all eligible draftees by a team during the annual Women's National Basketball Association (WNBA) draft.
 The first pick is awarded to the team that wins the WNBA draft lottery; in most cases, that team had a losing record in the previous season.

 Eight first picks have won the WNBA Most Valuable Player Award: Lauren Jackson (three-time winner), Candace Parker (two-time winner), Diana Taurasi, Tina Charles, Maya Moore, Nneka Ogwumike, Breanna Stewart (two-time winner), and A'ja Wilson (four-time winner).
 Parker is the only player to win the WNBA Most Valuable Player Award during her rookie year.

 Sixteen first picks have won the WNBA Rookie of the Year Award: Chamique Holdsclaw, Diana Taurasi, Seimone Augustus, Candace Parker, Angel McCoughtry, Tina Charles, Maya Moore, Nneka Ogwumike, Chiney Ogwumike, Jewell Loyd, Breanna Stewart, A'ja Wilson, Rhyne Howard, Aliyah Boston, Caitlin Clark, and Paige Bueckers.
 Three of these made the All-WNBA first team as a rookie: Taurasi, Parker, and Clark.
 Six others were All-WNBA second team selections as rookies: Augustus, Charles, Moore, Stewart, Wilson, and Bueckers.

-Four collegiate programs have multiple players that were selected first overall: UConn with six, Tennessee with three, and Notre Dame, South Carolina and Stanford with two each.
+Four collegiate programs have multiple players that were selected first overall: UConn with seven, Tennessee with three, and Notre Dame, South Carolina and Stanford with two each.